ballerina-platform/ballerina-dev-website/v1-0/learn/tools-ides/vscode-plugin/language-intelligence.md

 ## What's next?

- - For information on the next capability of the VS Code Ballerina plugin, see [Run and Debug](/learn/tools-ides/vscode-plugin/run-and-debug).
+ - For information on the next capability of the VS Code Ballerina extension, see [Run and Debug](/learn/vscode-plugin/run-and-debug).
- - For information on the VS Code Ballerina plugin, see [The Visual Studio Code Ballerina Plugin](/learn/tools-ides/vscode-plugin).
+ - For information on the VS Code Ballerina extension, see [The Visual Studio Code Ballerina Extension](/learn/vscode-plugin).